ninchat/ninchat-api/api.md

 Call API
 ========

-The sessionless call API supports a subset of the [`Interface`](#interface): the actions which are practical without a connection-oriented transport may be invoked with a HTTP request (without setting up long polling).
+The sessionless call API supports a subset of the [Interface](#interface): the actions which are practical without a connection-oriented transport may be invoked with a HTTP request (without setting up long polling).
 The `https://api.ninchat.com/v2/call` URL may be accessed using GET and POST methods, with `application/json` and `application/octet-stream` content types.